MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMediaConfiguration.md

 ```

 ### -Instance
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

 An instance of the Microsoft.Rtc.Management.WritableConfig.Settings.Media.MediaSettings object.
-You can retrieve this object by calling Get-CsMediaConfiguration with a specific Identity.
-You can then assign new values to the properties of that object, and then save those changes by passing the object to Set-CsMediaConfiguration.

-**Below Content Applies To:** Skype for Business Server 2015

-An instance of the Microsoft.Rtc.Management.WritableConfig.Settings.Media.MediaSettings object.
-You can retrieve this object by calling the Get-CsMediaConfiguration cmdlet with a specific Identity.
+You can retrieve this object by calling the `Get-CsMediaConfiguration` cmdlet with a specific Identity.
-You can then assign new values to the properties of that object, and then save those changes by passing the object to the Set-CsMediaConfiguration cmdlet.
+You can then assign new values to the properties of that object and then save those changes by passing the object to the `Set-CsMediaConfiguration` cmdlet.

 ```yaml